-Log on to ShareFile as an administrative user and navigate to Admin → Configure Single Sign-On.
+Log on to ShareFile as an administrative user and navigate to Settings → Admin Settings → Security → Login & Security Policy.

-Once on the "Single Sign-On" page check the Enable SAML option under "Basic Settings".
+Once on the "Login & Security Policy" page scroll down to "Single sign-on / SAML 2.0 Configuration " and check the Enable SAML option under "Basic Settings".

 Enter your organization's ShareFile login URL as the ShareFile Issuer / Entity ID.
 For example, if your ShareFile subdomain is yourdomain.sharefile.com enter https://yourdomain.sharefile.com/saml/info.

 Copy the Entity ID information from the Duo Access Gateway admin console Metadata display and paste it into the ShareFile Identity IDP Issuer / Entity ID field.

 The "X.509 Certificate" is the DAG Metadata certificate supplied by Duo Access Gateway.
 Open the dag.crt file in a text editor (like Notepad), and copy the entire contents of the file (including the

 -----END CERTIFICATE----- lines).
 Paste the certificate file text into this field.